xcore/sc_xtcp/doc_pip/pip-api.rst

 *-DPIP_DHCP*
   Define this to include the DHCP client.
 This will request an IP address over DHCP.
-Without this option, no IP address is assigned.
+See also *PIP_LINK_LOCAL* below.

+*-DPIP_LINK_LOCAL*
+  Define this to include link local address assignment.
+This will try and obtain an IP address in the 169.254.x.x range.
+See also *PIP_DHCP* above.

+If both *PIP_DHCP* and *PIP_LINK_LOCAL* are defined then LINK_LOCAL will be switched on shortly after DHCP is switched on to give DHCP a chance to obtain an address.
+If neither *PIP_DHCP* nor *PIP_LINK_LOCAL* are defined then no IP address is assigned, and pipAssignIPv4 shall be called to set an IP address.

 API